Angels vs. Giants MLB Betting Odds, Trends & Prediction

 Angels vs. Giants MLB BETTING PREDICTION

 Take the over.
-The over is 5-1 in the Angels’ last six games overall, is 5-2 in their last seven games against the Giants and is 11-4 in their last 15 road matchups.
-The over is also 9-3 in the Angels’ last 12 games against an opponent from the National League and is 5-2 in the Giants’ last seven home matchups.
+The over is 5-1 in the Angels’ last six games overall, is 8-3 in their last 11 road contests and is 4-1 in their last five interleague matchups.
+The total has also gone over in four out of the Halos’ last five matchups with an opponent from the National League West and is 5-1 in their last six games played in the month of June.

 Angels vs. Giants MLB Playoffs Prediction: OVER 8.5